InitialPrefabs/InitialPrefabs.TaskExtensions/README.md

 ## New Version (`develop` branch)

 The new version, now named TaskFlow, allows you to write Tasks similar to Unity's Job System.
-You will still chedule Task structs, however a `TaskHandle` is returned when scheduling.
+You will still schedule Task structs, however a `TaskHandle` is returned when scheduling.
 This allows you to take the `TaskHandle` and feed it as a dependency to the next `Task` that needs to be scheduling, creating a dependency chain.